jimothy-io/Unity-Utilities/Documentation~/index.md

         - Event that gets invoked when the timer starts.
     - Action OnTimerStop
         - Event that gets invoked when the timer stops.
+    - Concrete classes:
+        - `StopwatchTimer`: A timer that counts up; raises event on start and stop.
             - float Progress
-        - The current progress of the timer as a fraction.
-    - Concrete classes:
-        - `StopwatchTimer`: A timer that counts up.
-            - override void Progress(float deltaTime)
-                - Always returns -1f
+              - Returns elapsed time in seconds.
-        - `CountdownTimer`: A timer that counts down.
+        - `CountdownTimer`: A timer that counts down; raises events on start and stop.
             - bool IsFinished
               - Returns true when the timer has reached zero.
+            - float Progress
+              - Returns the fraction of the timer that is remaining; starts at 1, decreases to 0.
+            - float RemainingTime
+              - Returns the remaining time in seconds.

 ---